 Since 1968, Central and South-western Mindanao has been the scene of fighting between Muslim autonomists and the Philippines government, with intermittent periods of peace and conflict.
 Each round of fighting leads to unexploded ordnance and explosive hazards, posing risks to civilians, refugees and returnees in particular.

 In 2005, the Office of the Presidential Advisor on the Peace Process (OPAPP) and the Committee for the Cessation of Hostilities (CCH) asked FSD to provide technical assistance in support of the Peace Process with the Moro Islamic Liberation Front (MILF).
 FSD was encouraged to develop a “joint” survey and clearance proposal in Muslim Mindanao working with staff from both sides of the conflict.
 FSD also provided risk education to independent international ceasefire monitors.

-Since its inception, FSD’s programme in the Philippines has trained over 185 professional MRE volunteers, carried out 1,983 MRE sessions, reaching over 126,000 beneficiaries.
-450 villages have been surveyed, in which 153 explosive hazardous areas have been identified.
-Of these, 41 tasks have been cleared in joint GPH-MILF UXO clearance operations.
-132 UXO victims have been reported on and, where possible, FSD coordinates victims’ assistance through organisations such as the ICRC.
+Since its inception, FSD’s programme in the Philippines has trained over nearly 300 professional Explosive Ordnance Risk Education (EORE) volunteers, carried out over 3,300 Risk Education sessions, reaching over 250,000 beneficiaries.
+Over 500 villages have been surveyed, in which 234 explosive hazardous areas have been identified.
+Of these, 81 tasks have been cleared in joint GPH-MILF UXO clearance operations.
+231 UXO victims (91% young males) have been reported on and, where possible, FSD coordinates victims’ assistance through organisations such as the ICRC.

 A special Thanks for our donors and supporters: